Rights of Recipients

 - Repay any over-award of financial aid.

-- Repay financial aid funds if it was determined that you are ineligible to receive them.
+- Repay financial aid funds if it is determined that you are ineligible to receive them.

-- If you receive a loan, you must notify the lender if any of the following occurs before
+- If you receive a loan, you must notify your loan servicer if any of the following

 - Withdrawal from school or less than half-time enrollment